-All-Electronic Tolling Frequently Asked Questions
+All-Electronic Tolling Customers’ Frequently Asked Questions

 Yes.
 The safety of our customers and our employees will always remain our top priority.
 The Pennsylvania State Police and the State Farm Safety Patrol will continue to patrol our system and provide service to those in need.
 In addition, our maintenance crews will continue to ensure safe travel.

 No. By state law, toll-collection systems cannot be used for speeding citations.
-Speed limits on the Turnpike would continue to be enforced solely by the Pennsylvania State Police.
+Speed limits on the Turnpike will still be enforced solely by the Pennsylvania State Police.

 Motorists who opt to use TOLL BY PLATE would have the same privacy protections currently enjoyed by our E-ZPass customers.
 The security of personal and credit information is of primary importance.
 The PTC maintains Payment Card Industry compliance through a building security system and routine intrusion detection and penetration testing to secure personal and credit information.